IV. Other Policies Governing Employment at Georgetown University

 This section of the guidelines describes conduct a person may engage in only after review and approval in accordance with Section D of the Policy.
 The factors specified in Section B. 1 above maybe also be considered in addressing requests under this section.

-If a person, a member of his or her FAMILY, or an ASSOCIATED ENTITY possesses a SIGNIFICANT FINANCIAL INTEREST (other than a CONSULTING RELATIONSHIP) in a BUSINESS, then unless he or she first discloses the SIGNIFICANT FINANCIAL INTEREST and receives approval in accordance with Section D of the Policy, the person may not
+If a person, a member of his or her family, or an associated entity possesses a significant financial interest (other than a consulting relationships) in a business, then unless he or she first discloses the significant financial interest and receives approval in accordance with Section D of the Policy, the person may not

-- engage in research on projects that. whether or not sponsored by the BUSINESS, involve TECHNOLOGY owned by or contractually obligated (for example, through a license) to the BUSINESS;
+i. engage in research on projects that. whether or not sponsored by the business, involve technology owned by or contractually obligated (for example, through a license) to the business;

-- make clinical referrals to such a BUSINESS.
+iii. make clinical referrals to such a business.